-After contracting to the airlines for two-years on promotions projects, my analytical and strategic skills were ‘spotted’ in a chance meeting and I was invited to enter the world of boutique Corporate Advisory services.
-While putting my Business Degree to good use and cutting my teeth with experienced corporate advisors and board-member mentors, I discovered – one client’s business and industry after another – that the ‘little guys’ need whole-of-business independent advice as much - if not more - than the big guys.
+After contracting to the airlines for two-years on promotions projects, my analytical and strategic skills were ‘spotted’ in a chance meeting when I was invited to enter the world of boutique Corporate Advisory services.
+While putting my Business Degree (USQ) to good use and cutting my teeth with experienced corporate advisors and board-member mentors, I discovered – one client’s business and industry after another – that the ‘little guys’ need whole-of-business independent advice as much - if not more - than the big guys.

 I'm sometimes asked why I have that view.
 I can’t answer it in one sentence.
 It’s tens, or thousands maybe, of situations.
 It’s about consequences of business’s small decisions that too frequently turn out not to be small at all.
 The 'little guys' can rarely absorb the setbacks.

 Small business owners are not incompetent, they carry the burden of juggling way too many balls on their own.
 The natural inclination is to drop or ignore the elements they don't understand or enjoy.
 For some, in fact more than we might think, they ultimately drop the lot when the consequences do become life-changing.

 I’ve been humbled to work alongside tens of business owners and employees who’ve been to the brink and back because of the little past decisions or indecisions that came back to bite.
 Being a sole practitioner or owning a small, even medium-sized business is a tough gig; and for anyone who believes it ‘just takes common sense’, the evidence is clear, that one person’s common sense is another’s fog and confusion.